jfcloutier/karma_agency/notes/symbolic_cognitive_robotics.md

 Research project: Symbolic Cognitive Robotics, Active Inference Institute

-Last updated: February 6 2024
+Last updated: April 10 2024

 **Design notes on the next iteration of a cognitive architecture for Lego robots.**

 ## Formative concepts

 * Active Inference (an agent actively minimizes surprise to survive)
-* Enactivism (an agent's perceptions and actions are constructively co-dependent)
+* Enactivism (an embodied agent's perceptions and actions are constructively co-dependent)
-* Apperception (predictive sense-making from the discovery of unified causal theories)
+* Apperception (predictive sense-making comes from the discovery of unified causal theories)
-* Mortal Computing (meaning is intrinsically grounded in the agent's drive to survive)
+* Biosemiotics (sense-making and sign-acting are intrinsically grounded in the agent's drive to survive)
-* Society of Mind (an agent is animated by a collective of cognition actors interacting with each other and the agent's environment)
+* Society of Mind (an agent is animated by a collective of cognition actors interacting with each other and the world)
 * Constraint Closure (the cognition actors constrain how the Society of Mind as a whole can change, and vice-versa)
 * Kantian Whole (the parts -cognition actors- exist for and by means of the whole -the Society of Mind-)